martinprobson/http4s-htmx-demo/README.md

 ## Logging

-Change the logback.xml file to see debug messages to the console.
+Change the [logback.xml](src/main/resources/logback.xml) file to see/hide debug messages.

 ## Database
 To